 The Fall is the best time to fish in Charleston as cooling water temperatures let fish know that they better eat heartily because food will begin to disappear shortly.
 There is still time to catch summer seasonal species like shark, Spanish mackerel and ladyfish.
 However, by mid-September they will begin to head out in search of warmer climates.
 To top it off, lots of anglers will turn their attention to hunting and football which will leave you plenty of open water!

-As usual during this time of year, redfish will begin to increasingly take artificial baits.
-Plastic lures that mimic the minnows in our waters are very effective.
-Zman’s 3 ¾” streakz in smokey shad is an excellent choice.
-I pair this lure with a 1/8oz. jighead but conditions may call for a heavier weight.
-Make sure to vary your rate of retrieve as you work a spot.
-Sometimes just slowing down or speeding up the pace of the lure can make the bite come to life.
+Redfish will begin to increasingly take artificial baits as usual during this time of year.
+Artificial plastic lures that resemble the minnows in our waters are quite effective.
+Zman’s 3 ¾” streakz in smokey shad is a great choice.
+I pair this lure with a 1/8oz. jighead but conditions sometimes call for a heavier weight.
+Vary your rate of retrieve as you work a spot.
+Just slowing down or speeding up the pace of the lure can make the bite come to life!

 See you on the water!

 Capt.
 Geoff Bennett operates Charleston Charter Fishing providing light tackle fishing charters.
 Clients choose from a full menu of options with charters tailored to their desires.
 USCG licensed and insured, Capt.
 Bennett is committed to providing a safe and enjoyable charter to anglers of all skill levels and ages.
 For more information, call Capt.
 Bennett at 843-324-3332, visit his website at www.charlestoncharterfishing.com or email him at firstname.lastname@example.org.